 - State of Maine v.
 Albert H. Giandrea (PDF) d/b/a AG's Home Quality Improvements, Inc.,

 - State of Maine v.
 Al Verdone (PDF),

 - State of Maine v.
 Mikal W. Tuttle (PDF), d/b/a MT Construction, DMI Industries, Inc., and MT Construction, Inc.

 - State of Maine v.
 Jeffrey C. Scott, d/b/a Molunkus Stream Construction (PDF)

 The Androscoggin County District Attorney has obtained theft convictions against home contractors Harold Soper (State of Maine v.
 Harold Soper (PDF)) and Mikel Tuttle (State of Maine v.
 Mikel W. Tuttle (PDF)).
-Even when our law suits have been successful, we have been unable to collect a significant portion of the judgments because the builders are bankrupt, judgment proof, or have left the state.
+Even when our law suits have been successful, we have been unable to collect a significant portion of the judgements because the builders are bankrupt, judgement proof, or have left the state.
 We strongly recommend that you research a contractor's record before you begin any construction project.

 Your Home Construction Rights

 Chapter 17 of the Maine Attorney General's Consumer Law Guide explains your rights when constructing or repairing your home.
 Chapter 18 of the Consumer Law Guide is a model home construction contract that meets the statutory requirements for any home construction contract over $3,000..

 As of September 1, 2006 this entire statement must be an addendum to any home construction contract for more than $3,000, as required by 10 M.R.S.A.
 Chapter 219-A. For updates to this warning go to http://www.maine.gov/ag/.